How to create an authentic brand

 Sometimes you may need to research the above because the larger the organisation the more complex the target audience – the more you need to get qualified views.

 What do you think?
-Is there a correlation between fake brands and brands that are not authentic?
+Is there a correlation between fake and authentic brands?